Math, Date/Time & utils (hApi unit)

 Yield_Percent

-function calculates the percentage yield of a test price relative to a base price.
+Calculates the percentage yield of a test price relative to a base price.

 function Yield_Percent(CONST Test_Price, Base_Price: Double): Double;